 As a starting point, these basic personality traits are a must, but in order to successfully become a top salesperson, your entire lifestyle must embody the world of sales.
 The Myers-Briggs Personality Test is widely used by hiring specialists and executives looking for the likelihood of ultimate success in applicants and employees.

 A series of situational questions are asked based on how you interact with the world, how you absorb information, decision-making skills, and organization.
 Each category has two representations, ending with a definition of a person based on four main characteristics.

-- Sensors - Realistic people, focused on facts and details, apply common sense and past experience to come up with practical solutions
+- Sensors.
+These individuals, also known as realistic people, are focused on facts and details.
+They apply common sense and past experience to come up with practical solutions.

-- Feelers - Sensitive and cooperative, make decisions based on personal values and impact on others
+- Feelers.
+Sensitive and cooperative, these individuals make decisions based on personal values and the impact of those decisions on others.

 If these are defining characteristics of your behavior, you should consider a career in sales.
 In such a diverse industry, the only anchor a salesperson has is their self-worth and determination.
 Knowing you have the key traits to be a successful sales representative should give you the courage to apply for that sales representative position you've been considering.

 Get in tune with the depths of your personality and discover if you have what it takes to be the perfect sales representative.
 When that long, interrogating interview roles around, you can prove to them that you are the best applicant for the job.